ankit8898/optimizely_server_side/Readme.md

 ### Getting Started

-Add the gem in you Gemfile
+Add the gem in your Gemfile

 ```ruby
  gem 'optimizely_server_side'